 THE INFORMATION AGE

 The information age has radically changed the marketplace.
-Information, connectedness and social experiences are growth segments.
+Information, connectedness, and social experiences are growth segments.
 We are still a consumer society but consumption has shifted away from conventional craft.
-Do your realize the sales of the new iPhone 5 will boost US GDP (Gross Domestic Product) by a forecasted $12.8 billion.
-One device has a measureable impact on the entire US economy.
+Do you realize the sales of the new iPhone 5 will boost US GDP (Gross Domestic Product by a forecasted $12.8 billion?
+One device has a measurable impact on the entire US economy.
 This is really astounding.

 AN AGING DEMOGRAPHIC